elemelon5/thecloverleaf.github.io/_posts/2016-10-19-a-stitch-in-time.md

 </p>
 </blockquote>

  In today's world, transparency in governance and public right to government information are considered "essential to democratic participation, public trust in government, and prevention of corruption" [[^3]].
-This had led to a significant rise in efforts to improve openness in government actions have proliferated [[^2]] over the last few decades, which could explain the favorable reception of open data initiatives all across the world.
+This had led to a significant rise [[^2]] in efforts to improve openness in government actions over the last few decades, which could explain the favorable reception of open data initiatives all across the world.

 [^1]: https://www.theguardian.com/news/datablog/2012/sep/20/open-data-journalism
 [^2]: Relly, J. E., & Sabharwal, M. (2009).
 Perceptions of transparency of government policymaking: A cross-national study.
 Government Information Quarterly, 26, 148−157.